libgdx/libgdx.github.io/wiki/graphics/taking-a-screenshot.md

 ---
 title: Taking a Screenshot
 ---
 Screenshots are easy in libGDX!
-Only the GWT backend needs some additional steps, outlined [here](https://github.com/libgdx/libgdx.github.io/pull/108#issuecomment-1159568204).

 ## Post processing to guarantee clarity